Current and Future events, Spring/Summer 2022

-During 2022, attention focuses on Australian exhibitions and public programming with events at:
+During the early part of 2022, attention focused on Australian exhibitions and public programming with events at:

 Outback Arts Gallery, Coonamble, NSW – 9th May to 3rd June 2022

-The exhibition featuring video, soundscapes and 2D/3D work by Kim V. Goldsmith (AUS) and myself from our collaborative Mosses and Marshes project moves into Wayilwan country close to Maliyanga Ngurra / Macquarie Marshes.
-Includes my new work Whixall Bibles and Bog Sequence using botanical inks, acrylic transfers and rust prints
+The exhibition at Outback Arts featuring video, soundscapes and 2D/3D work by Kim V. Goldsmith (AUS) and Andrew Howe from our collaborative Mosses and Marshes project moved into Wayilwan country close to Maliyanga Ngurra / Macquarie Marshes.
+Included new work Whixall Bibles and Bog Sequence using botanical inks, acrylic transfers and rust prints

 M16 Artspace, Canberra 15th April to 1st May 2022